chef-customers/dockerized-chef-services/README.md

 * All of the Chef Server and Chef Automate services have been packaged as Habitat `.hart` files
 * The hab packages have been exported to docker containers and published to docker hub
 * These containers support running under a random, arbitrary effective user and/or group id
-* Launch containers via the included [Chef Server](https://github.com/chef-customers/dockerized-chef-services/tree/master/terraform/chef-server.sh) or [Automate Server](https://github.com/chef-customers/dockerized-chef-services/tree/master/terraform/automate-server.sh) scripts, or alternatively via `docker run ..`
+* Launch containers via the included [docker-chef.sh](https://github.com/chef-customers/dockerized-chef-services/tree/master/terraform/docker-chef.sh) script.
 * Each host forms its own non-permanent Habitat gossip ring, sharing service discovery data intra-host only
 * Environment variables are used to configure settings from the default